WoundedPixels/learning-modern-javascript-book/chapter1.md

 ```

 In this case, two strings are created and message holds 'Hi fred!'.

+There is a longer section on this topic at the end of the chapter.

 ## Name Things Well
 As you shape data you may need to keep track of a lot of pieces.
 A little effort on naming goes a long way and your future self will thank you!
 Also, the other fine professionals who read your code appreciate your efforts!